 Don’t be misled by the term rural.
-Books, movies and television shows use the term rural to describe a location that is far removed from a major city and any resemblance of modern luxuries.
+Books, movies, and television shows use the term rural to describe a location that is far removed from a major city and any resemblance of modern luxuries.
 However, that is not the case with the USDA Rural Development loan.
-Aside from major cities like Milwaukee, Green Bay, and Madison almost every area in Wisconsin qualifies for the loan.
-In fact, only the central part of the major cities are off limits to USDA.
+Aside from major cities like Milwaukee, Green Bay, and Madison most areas in Wisconsin qualifies for the loan.
+In fact, only the central part of the major cities are off-limits to USDA.
 This means that suburbs and quaint areas that are just a few miles from the center of major cities may qualify for a USDA Rural Development loan in Wisconsin.

 Down Payment Not Necessary

 The rules of the USDA Rural Development loan program will allow qualifying borrowers to get a mortgage that is 100% of the selling price of the property.
 If the appraised value is less than the asking price, the appraised value will be used for the loan.